The Principles of Diffusion Models: It o's Formula: The Chain Rule for Random Processes

-This subsection demonstrates how to obtain a closed-form solution for a linear SDE by using an integration factor (similar to the ODE case) and Itô's formula.
+This subsection demonstrates how to obtain a closed-form solution for a linear SDE by using an integration factor (similar to the ODE case) and It\^o's formula.
 The approach mirrors classical techniques for solving linear ODEs, but adapted to the stochastic setting.

 We consider a linear SDE of the form

 where $f(t)$ and $g(t)$ are deterministic functions and $\rvw_t$ is a standard Wiener process. \paragraph{Closed-Form Solution of a Linear SDE.} We derive the explicit solution to the linear SDE in \Cref{eq:app-linear-sde} using the method of integrating factors.
 This type of forward SDE commonly arises in diffusion models (see \Cref{sec:dm-today}).